ipni/specs/reader-privacy-addendum.md

 All hashed data that is used for lookups must be of `Multihash` format with `SHA_256` codec.
 Double hashed data must use `DBL_SHA_256` codec.

-Multihashes must be prepended with `DBL_SHA_256` before calculating a second hash.
-Unhashed data must be prepended with `SHA_256` before calculating the first hash.
+Multihashes must be prepended with `CR_DOUBLEHASH` before calculating a second hash.
+Unhashed data must be prepended with `CR_HASH` before calculating the first hash.

 ## Encryption